cdchoy/ppcc/README.md

 ## Abstract

 Through the work of Tom Wildenhain, Powerpoint has been proven and well documented as a complete Turing Machine.
-Through this project, we aim to create a compiler that can run C-syntax code in a Powerpoint Presentation.
+Notably, they contributed turing-complete [PPTXTM](https://www.andrew.cmu.edu/user/twildenh/PowerPointTM/Paper.pdf).
+In this project, we aim to create a compiler that can run C-syntax code in a Powerpoint Presentation.

 ## Motivations
 n/a